 Please be assured that all of our clinical staff will also be complying with our updated procedures to reduce the risk of cross infection in both directions.

 BEFORE ATTENDING AT THE PRACTICE

-We will carry out a pre-attendance assessment via your completed Medical History/Assessment forms at least three days before your appointment and, if necessary, a follow-up telephone conversation to assess relative coronavirus infection risk.
+We will carry out a pre-attendance assessment via your completed Medical History/Assessment forms only 2 days before your appointment and, if necessary, a follow-up telephone conversation to assess relative coronavirus infection risk.
 Our staff will contact you to remind you of this if we have not received your completed forms.
 If you have any difficulties with completing the forms we can help you with this over the phone.
 A dentist may also carry out a video consultation with you to assess your dental problem prior to your visit so that a treatment plan and cost estimate can be sent to you.

 If we feel that you are at risk of having possibly been infected, even if you are asymptomatic, we will respectfully request for you to delay booking any appointments with us for at least one month.
 If we do not receive the completed questionnaires in time and we are unable to contact you, we may need to cancel your appointment.
 You may be charged for

 the appointment if we are unable to fill it at short notice as per our normal terms and conditions.